han-yaeger/yaeger-tutorial/README.md

 :arrow_forward: Run the game.
 Note how the tiles in your Tilemap are scaled automatically.

 ### Ensure Hanny cannot cross a piece of Coral
-Hanny can no still cross a piece of Coral.
+Hanny can now still cross a piece of Coral.
 This can be easily resolved, using the `AABBCollided` and `AABBCollider` interfaces.
 If the speed of Hanny is set to 0, whenever she collides with a piece of Coral, we can prevent Hanny from crossing one.
 When this is done, there is a change that also the bubbles pop whenever to collide with a piece of Coral, so this also needs to be fixed.

 :computer: Implement everything required to ensure Hanny cannot cross a piece of coral.
-Also make sure that a bubble can still cross them.
+Also make sure a bubble can still cross them.

 <img align="center" width="70%"  src="images/game/game.png">